IDMNYU/DM4003-Senior-Project-SP16/project_demo.md

 ### DM-UY 4003 Senior Project in Digital Media
 ##### Spring 2016 • De Angela L. Duff • Wednesdays • 4:30-6:20PM • 2MTC MAGNET 811

-# Project Demo
+# Project Demo / Presentation

-Demos will be held on designated Wednesdays, and will consist of the professor, ALL students, and outside critics, at times.
+Project Demos or Project Presentations will be held on designated Wednesdays, and will consist of the professor, ALL students, and outside critics, at times.

      Each demo will consist of
      * 10 minutes of demo and